op-developer/Identity-Service-Broker-API/README.md

 - **state** is an opaque value you can use to maintain state between request and callback.
 Use of `state` is recommended.
 - **ftn_idp_id** shall be delivered if the SP has the embedded Identity Service Broker UI.
 Parameter contains the id of the user chosen idp.

-The JWS must be signed with the RS256 algorithm with SP's signing key.
+The JWS token must be signed with the RS256 algorithm with SP's signing key.

 Example identification request: